logzio/node-toolbox/packages/config/README.md

 ### set value
 use path in key property to set nested values, if empty will mergeDeep from root

-onError - callback for when validation error with the schema, if onErorr return true will continue with the merge config even if not valid
+onError - callback for when validation error with the schema, if onError return true will continue with the merge config even if not valid
 ```javascript
 config.set({ value: {}, key = 'path.to.set', onError: (err) => {
   console.log(err)